-Who conducts spot observations in 2020-2021?
+Who conducts spot observations in 2022-2023?

-Each teacher will have a designated primary evaluator, who will usually be a principal or assistant principal at the teacher's school.
-Additional evaluators (principal or assistant principal) may conduct spot observations at the discretion of the primary evaluator.
-All evaluators are required to hold TEI evaluator certification for the current year.
+Each teacher will have a designated primary appraiser, who will usually be a principal or assistant principal at the teacher's school.
+Additional appraisers (principal or assistant principal) may conduct spot observations at the discretion of the primary appraiser.
+All appraisers are required to hold TEI appraiser certification for the current year.
 This includes System Knowledge, Rater Accuracy, and Field Observation components.

-Spot observations from both the primary and any other certified evaluators count toward the required number of spot observations for a teacher.
-In cases where there is more than one evaluator, the primary evaluator must conduct at least half of the required number of spot observations each semester for the teachers assigned.
+Spot observations from both the primary and any other certified appraisers count toward the required number of spot observations for a teacher.
+In cases where there is more than one appraiser, the primary appraiser must conduct at least half of the required number of spot observations each semester for the teachers assigned.